neonkore/Nunicode/README.md

 [TOC]

-This is i18n library implementing Unicode 9.0.
+This is i18n library implementing Unicode 10.0 (beta).

 nunicode is trying to carefully follow the Unicode specification with reasonable trade-offs.
 It doesn't implement the entire standard, but